 It is the group’s belief that the current dogma of rushing novel pharmaceuticals through inappropriate preclinical models is one of the major reasons for their limited clinical penetration.
-This can only be solved through multidisciplinary development of preclinical surrogates, models and diagnostic tools that more accurately mimic clinical conditions.
-Subsequently, the development of patient derived xenograft models in haematological malignancies (in collaboration with Professors Øystein Bruserud and Bjørn Tore Gjertsen), gynecological cancers (in collaboration with Professors Line Bjørge and Camilla Krakstad) and pancreatic cancer (in collaboration with Professor Anders Molven and Dr. Dag Hoem) in Bergen has been performed, in addition to application of multimodal imaging for use in evaluation of novel therapies.
-The group now has multimodal imaging of over 40 personalized cancer models, spanning most cancer phenotypes in addition to lab-on-a-chip scaffolds for greater in vitro understanding of the bone marrow microenvironments.
+This can be solved through multidisciplinary development of preclinical surrogates, models and diagnostic tools that more accurately mimic clinical conditions.
+Subsequently, the group has led the development of patient derived xenograft models and multimodal imaging for use in the evaluation of novel therapies.
+Also, lab-on-a-chip scaffolds for greater in vitro understanding of the bone marrow microenvironments have been established.

-• SonoCURE (https://sonocure.w.uib.no/, funding through Norwegian Research Council, NIH and the Regional Health Authorities) explores the application of Sonoporation (the transient formation of pores in cells by microbubbles activated by ultrasound) in the treatment of Pancreatic Ductal AdenoCarcinoma (PDAC).
-The application aims to preclinically elucidate, evaluate, and potentiate a new era of sonoporation theranostics for PDAC through application of innovative biomarker mining, organoid models and preclinical modelling.
-Clinical collaboration with researcher Kotopoulis, Prof. Dimcevski and Prof. Gilja are planned for a Phase II trial follow up from a very successful Phase I trial (Dimcevski et al. J Control Release 2016).
+SonoCURE explores the application of Sonoporation, the transient formation of pores in cells by microbubbles activated by ultrasound, in the treatment of Pancreatic Ductal AdenoCarcinoma (PDAC).
+The application aims to preclinically elucidate, evaluate, and potentiate a new era of sonoporation theranostics for PDAC through application of innovative biomarker mining, organoid models and preclinical modeling.
+Phase II trials are planned, following a very successful phase I trial.

-• PreLIM (https://prelim.w.uib.no/, funded by the Norwegian cancer Society and H2020, AML VACCiN) focuses on the development of novel preclinical models of leukemia and lymphomas in the development of novel targeted and immune-therapies (Li et al. Cell Stem Cell 2014), and exploration of microenvironmental factors critical to disease development and emergence of resistant clones.
+PreLIM focuses on the development of novel preclinical models of leukemias and lymphomas in the development of novel targeted and immune therapies, and exploration of microenvironmental factors critical to disease development and emergence of resistant clones.

-•Throug the InoVa project (https://inova.w.uib.no/, funded through Helse Vest and the Marie Skłodowska-Curie Innovative training network ISPIC), the group is developing the application of imageguided surgery surgery (Helland et al. PLoS One 2016), whereby fluorescent dyes will target biomarkers on surgically amenable cancers to aid their greater resection.
-This is particularly relevant to gynecological cancers and sarcomas where the group plans studies in veterinary surgery in dogs in addition to humanized trials.
+Finally, the INOvA project is developing the application of image-guided surgery, whereby fluorescent dyes will target biomarkers on surgically amenable cancers to aid their greater resection.
+This is particularly relevant to gynecological cancers and sarcomas for which trials are planned.

 Current challenges in the field